 Individuals who have been employed by the Jonesboro District for a total of three years are eligible to take advantage of the Personal Illness Policy.
-An employee absent from school because of illness (self only) or pregnancy in excess of his/her accumulated regular sick leave may accumulate up to five (5) additional days per year cumulative to forty (40) days as Personal Illness Days.
-For each day's absence under this part of the sick leave policy, prevailing cost of a substitute shall be deducted from the employee's pay whether or not a substitute is used.
+Employees will receive five (5) additional days per year cumulative to forty (40) days as Personal Illness Days.
+An employee absent from school due to a FMLA qualifying illness (self only) or pregnancy in excess of his/her accumulated sick, gratuity and vacation leave may use personal illness days upon approval of the superintendent or designee.
+For each day's absence under this part of the sick leave policy, prevailing gross cost of a substitute shall be deducted from the employee's pay whether or not a substitute is used.